nidas-wow-oss/Nidhaus_UnitFrames/README.md

 1. Download or clone this repository.
 2. Copy the `Nidhaus_UnitFrames` folder into your WoW `Interface/AddOns/` directory.
 3. Restart the WoW client or type `/reload` if already in-game.
+4. Delete " -main " in the name addon.

 ## Slash Commands